 Lifelinesupport has more information.
 You can call your local telephone company to determine eligibility, or call the Department of Telecommunications and Cable with questions at (800) 392-6066.

-Whether or not you get fuel assistance, call your gas, electric or phone company to see if you're on the discount rate.
+Call your gas, electric or phone company to see if you are on the discount rate.
 If not, ask for an application.
-You'll need to fill out a separate application for each company, for example: one for Verizon, one for Boston Gas, and one for NSTAR Electric.
+You will need to fill out a separate application for each company, for example: one for Verizon, one for Boston Gas, and one for NSTAR Electric.

 Yes.
 If you get fuel assistance, the fuel assistance agency often tells the utility or telephone company that you are receiving fuel assistance and are eligible for the discount rate.
 But this does not always happen.
-So, you should call the company to find out whether you are receiving the discount.
+So, call the company to find out if you are getting the discount.

 - For telephone service, ask whether you are on the Lifeline rate.